Engin-Boot/pong-stage-sriyasrini23/Stage0/Paddle.md

 ## Feature

-It holds the paddle size, color and position.
+It holds the paddle size, color, position and score.

 It moves the paddle according to user input